 In recent years—often because of economic issues—a reversal of this trend has caused a significant number of families to return to the idea of sharing responsibilities and, in some cases, living spaces.

 According to a Pew Research Center Report, a record 60.6 million Americans, or 19 percent of the population of the United States, lived in multi-generational family households in 2014.
-That's more than double the number of such households in 1980.
+That’s more than double the number of such households in 1980.
+Of course, the COVID-19 pandemic had a significant impact on the prevalence of multi-generational living throughout 2020 and 2021 as well.
+A report commissioned by Generations United found that 26 percent of Americans are currently living in a household with three or more generations.

 Grandchildren Who Assume the Caregiver Role